 Northeastern University is excited to offer student housing for full-time graduate students beginning in Fall 2014!
 Northeastern is in the process of securing student housing in Seattle to provide a unique community and study location for full-time students at a moderate price.
 In addition, with the rising costs and competitive housing market, this will ensure that students will have housing at the beginning of their program.
 All first-term, full-time Seattle students have the opportunity to live in university leased housing next year.
 The en-suite single studio apartments will be located within walking distance of public transit, food, and entertainment offerings, and just a few miles from our South Lake Union campus.
 Taking advantage of this housing option will allow students to live in a safe and convenient urban location while engaging with classmates outside of campus, enriching their overall experience at Northeastern Seattle.
 For students moving to Seattle with a spouse, a limited number of double occupancy housing is available on a first come, first serve basis.

-Additional information regarding housing details, pricing, and location will be available in June.
+Additional information regarding housing details, pricing, and location will be available shortly.
 For questions about housing options, please contact Gina Takasugi at email@example.com.

 Northeastern’s Seattle campus has a multitude of resources you can use as an enrolled student.
 To find a comprehensive list, please visit NU Seattle’s Current Student page.
 Additionally, for those of you who will be new to the Seattle, WA area, please check out our Relocating to Seattle page.